yashasvini121/predictive-calc/docs/project-structure.md

 This script dynamically generates the input forms based on the JSON configuration files.
 It maps user inputs to the model’s expected parameters and passes the data to the prediction logic.

 #### 8. `docs/`
 Contains the project's documentation.
-This is where you can find information about how the system is structured and how to contribute to the project.
+This is where you can find information about how the system is structured and how to contribute to the project, more specifically the `tutorial.md` and `project-stuctures.md` files.

+#### 9. `docker-compose.yml`
+This file helps you set up and run a Docker container for the Streamlit web application.
+It also monitors the app health to restart or alert if the app becomes unresponsive.
+- `docker-compose.debug.yml` file is configured to run a service for remote debugging using debugpy, a popular debugging tool.Debugpy allows external tools to connect and debug the Python app inside the container.

+#### 10. `dev-requirements.txt`
+This file lists packages that are used during the development of the project but are not necessary for running the Streamlit application in a production environment.
+These are typically used in developing, testing, and prototyping.

+#### 11. `Dockerfile`
+Used to create a Docker image that contains a Streamlit application.
+Thsi file sets up the environment, installs necessary dependencies, copies the application code, and specifies how to run the application.

+#### 12. `assets/images/`
+This folder contains all the assets used in the main project.